antonisa/griko-italian-parallel-corpus/README.md

 # Griko Italian Parallel Corpus

 This repository contain a (very) small parallel speech corpus between the endangered language Griko and Italian.
 It is made of 330 sentences, with the following information levels: speech,  machine  extracted  pseudo-phones,  transcriptions,  translations and sentence alignment.
-A reference for evaluation following Track 2 of the Zero Resource Challenge 2017 is available [click here](https://github.com/mzboito/ZRC_corpora) in two formats, with and without silence marks information.
+A reference for evaluation following Track 2 of the Zero Resource Challenge 2017 is available [here](https://github.com/mzboito/ZRC_corpora) in two formats, with and without silence marks information.

 The dataset is made available to the community for reproducible computational language documentation experiments and their evaluation.